-Today, it is believed that the origins of coffee date back to the 9th century.
-According to legend, Ethiopian goatherds observed that their goats were particularly lively after eating the red fruit of a particular shrub.
-As a result, the goat herders soon tried the fruit themselves.
-Since they did not like the bitter taste, they threw the fruit into the fire, accidentally discovering its wonderful fragrance.
-The shepherds then began to roast the coffee beans, brewing a delicious drink from them.
+Today we believe that coffee's origins date back to the 9th Century.
+According to the legend, Ethiopian goatherds noticed that their goats were particularly lively after eating red fruit from a particular shrub.
+As a result, the goatherds decided to try the fruit themselves.
+Since they weren't impressed with the bitter taste of the raw berries, they threw the fruit into the fire, accidentally discovering that when the beans are roasted they have a wonderful fragrance.
+Unable to resist, the shepards began roasting the beans regularly, steeping them in water to release their flavour.
 This is how coffee was born!

 A Drink Enjoyed Around the World

-At that time, coffee was enjoyed primarily by the aristocracy and the upper bourgeoisie.
-In the middle of the 17th century, the first coffee houses had arrived in France, Italy and England.
-Poorer citizens often resorted to coffee alternatives such as chicory or malt coffees, which today enjoy steadily increasing popularity.
+Back in those days, coffee was enjoyed primarily by the aristocracy and the upper class.
+By the middle of the 17th century, the first coffee houses were already serving up coffee in France, Italy and England.
+Poorer citizens often resorted to coffee alternatives such as chicory or malt coffees, which today are becoming more popular again.
 Real coffee was often drunk on Sundays and on special occasions.

 How Coffee Grows

 Originally the coffee plant grew exclusively in the Middle East and Africa.
 For economic reasons, the French and Dutch started to cultivate coffee plants in their overseas colonies.
 The Portuguese then brought the plant to Brazil.
-In South America, coffee plants spread simultaneously within the European colonies.
-This is a particularly dark chapter in the history of coffee, as African slaves toiled on the Caribbean and Latin American plantations under terrible conditions.
+In South America, coffee plants were brought simultaneously to the European colonies.
+This is a particularly dark chapter in coffee's history as African slaves were captured and brought to Caribbean and Latin American plantations in order to supply the demand for coffee crops.

-There are several types of coffee.
-The most important types are Arabica and Robusta beans, which have several distinguishing characteristics:
+There are several different types of coffee.
+Arabica and Robusta beans are the most important types.
+These beans have several distinguishing characteristics:

-Arabica : This variety is considered the highest quality.
-It dominates around 60 percent of trade around the world.
-As it grows mainly in the highlands of Brazil, Colombia and Kenya, it is also called highland coffee.
-This type of coffee is noted for its acidity and slight bitterness.
-It has light, fruity notes.
+Arabica : This variety is considered the highest quality variety.
+It dominates around 60 percent of the coffee trade around the world and grows mainly in the highlands of Brazil, Colombia and Kenya.
+Due to the high altitudes at which it grows, this type of coffee is referred to as "highland" coffee.
+The coffee is noted for its acidity and slight bitterness as well as its light, fruity notes.

-Robusta : This coffee variety grows in regions up to 600 meters high and is more resistant and productive than the Arabica plant.
+Robusta: This coffee variety grows in regions at up 600 meters above sea level and is more resistant and productive than the Arabica plant.
 The taste is characterized by less acidity and stronger bitterness.
 Robusta beans give coffee its full body.

 Coffee is one of the most important products for developing countries today.
 About 25 million people around the world work in coffee cultivation, processing and sales.
 Brazil is the world's largest coffee producer, followed by Vietnam and Colombia.
-Fair trade coffee is also becoming more popular.
+Fair trade coffee is also becoming more popular as people grow more aware of the economic disparity that still haunts coffee cultivation.
 The designation "fair trade" means that a much larger percentage of the coffee sales remain with the coffee farmers and plantation workers.

 Facts About Coffee: